 Pupil Premium at St Laurence’s Primary School

-We are passionate about ensuring that our Pupil Premium Pupil's are well supported through a range of targeted strategies which are reviewed regularly by Senior Leaders and Governors.
-Strategies are evidenced based and our school leaders take into account national research as well as reviewing approaches that have been used in school to determine whether they have been effective for our children or not.
-This academic year (2018-2019) the school has been allocated £33,300 of funding.
+We are passionate about ensuring that our Pupil Premium Pupils are well supported through a range of targeted strategies which are reviewed regularly by Senior Leaders and Governors.
+Strategies are evidence-based and our school leaders take into account national research, as well as reviewing approaches that have been used in school, to determine whether they have been effective for our children or not.
+This academic year (2020-2021) the school has been allocated £42,970 of funding.

-Please click on the links below to find out about what we spent the funding on last year and its impact on pupils as well as our approach to how we will spend the funding this year; the barriers our pupils face and how we will address those barriers.
+Please click on the links below to find out how we spent the funding last year and its impact on pupils, as well as our approach to how we will spend the funding this year; the barriers our pupils face and how we will address those barriers.
 You can also find out how we will measure the impact of our strategies.

 Pupil Premium 2014-2015

 The amount of Pupil Premium Funding received in the year 2014-2015 was £21467.96

 This funding was used as follows:

 - Registration with Best Start at Astley and Buckshaw, which cost £4750 for the year.
 This enabled us to offer home support and parenting support to several families, some of which attract PP Funding.
 Parents report that they found the support useful in some cases; others have not yet taken up the offer.